keyu-wang-2002/Demystifying-Politeness-Layers/README.md

 # Demystifying-Politeness-Layers

-This repository accompanies the paper **"Investigating the Politeness Layers in Large Language Models" **.\
+This repository accompanies the report **Investigating the Politeness Layers in Large Language Models** for the course **Understanding LLMs** in 2025 summer semester.\
 We study whether *politeness* in large language models (LLMs) is localized in specific layers and how those layers contribute to polite behaviors.

+## Project Member
+- Keyu Wang
+- Xinrui Qian
+- Nongying Li
 ------------------------------------------------------------------------

 ##  Overview